 Tantra colors: red Tantra vs. white Tantra

-In the 21st century, there is a lot of confusion around the association between Tantra and sex.
+In the 21st century, there is a lot of confusion around the association between Tantra and intimacy.
 Moreover, as the ancient Tantric scriptures can be hard to interpret, there are different approaches to this spiritual practice.

 Therefore, the style of practice can be described by a tantra color; the two most common colors are white and red.